-Plastics used in all the takeout boxes and in say a PVC pipe is quite different in grades and they can both be recycled but a different number of times.
+Plastics used in all the takeout boxes and in say PVC pipe is quite different in grades and they can both be recycled but a different number of times.
 So there is a possibility all the takeout boxes you dumped over the years pile up and trash earth completely.
-Look for the recycle triangle on items you purchase to know how many times it can be put through the recycling process.
+Look for the recycle triangle on items you purchase like kitchen tools such as plastic trays to know how many times it can be put through the recycling process.

 Don’t buy because it is fancy

 Understanding a product before buying is important for us to know if we can buy something simpler that would be sufficient.
 In many cases, such decisions will help us reduce the wastage.
 Try to fix what is broken rather than replace it with an exception in case of a bad breakup.
 Avoid using packaged material unless absolutely necessary.

 Cooking may not amuse you but it could be a little light on the pocket and the environment.
 Make wise choices when you buy things like buying a reusable bottle rather than a pet bottle.
 For instance, if you are a chemistry wizard, like Heisenberg, choose laboratory equipment such as a volumetric flask, made of good quality glass only for all your experiments.
 The glass laboratory equipment can be recycled efficiently several times without causing much harm as in the case of plastics.
 You don’t want the world to go Breaking Bad, now do you?